Russo-Persian War (1722–1723): Phase One (1722)

 Map of Derbent drawn during its occupation by Russia 1722–1735.

 The flotilla arrived at the mouth of the Sulak on 27 July 1722 (August 7 N.S.) and Peter, carried ashore by four boatmen, was the first to disembark.
 There, he learned that some of his cavalry had been defeated by Kumyks and Chechens at Endirey.
 Peter responded with a punitive expedition using Kalmukh troops.
 He went south and camped at what later became Petrovsk.
 On August 12 (August 23 N.S.), he made a state entry into Tarki, the capital of the Shamkhalate of Tarki, where the ruler received him as a friend.
 Next day, he headed south to Derbent, the flotilla following coastwise.
 He sent envoys to the next major ruler, the Sultan of Utemish.
 Sultan Mahmoud Otemishsky killed the envoys and gathered about 16,000 men at Utemish to bar the way.
 The mountaineers fought valiantly, but could not withstand the disciplined infantry.
 Utemish was burned and all the prisoners hanged in revenge for the murder of the envoys.
 On learning of this, the Khan of Derbent offered Peter the keys to the city on August 23 (September 3 N.S.).
-Derbent is at a narrow point on the coastal plain and has long been considered the northern gateway to Iran.
+Derbent lies at a narrow point on the coastal plain and has long been considered the northern gateway to Iran.
 While in Derbent, Peter learned that the flotilla had been caught in a storm and most of the supplies lost.
-Since there was no possibility of resupply this late in the season, he left a strong garrison at Derbent, marched back to the Terek River, took ship to Astrakhan and, on December 13 (December 24 N.S.), made a triumphal entry into Moscow.
+Since there was no possibility of resupply this late in the season, he left a strong garrison at Derbent, marched back to the Terek River, sailed to Astrakhan and, on December 13 (December 24 N.S.), made a triumphal entry into Moscow.

 Vakhtang VI of Kartli (central Georgia) was a vassal of Iran and had been their captive for seven years.
 Given the weakness of Iran, he made an arrangement with Russia.
 In September 1722, he advanced on Ganja.
 When the Russians did not join him, he returned to Tbilisi in November.
 This provocation of Iran led to a disastrous invasion of his country.